 Trianon Music Group (TMG) recognises that it has the responsibility to safeguard the welfare of all children, young people and vulnerable adults in their charge.
 TMG accepts the duty of care under the following legislation:

 Children and Young Persons Act 1963, the Child Performance Regulations (1968), the Protection of Children Act (1999), the Criminal Justice and Court Services Act (2000), the Children Acts 1989, 2004 and 2014, Safeguarding Vulnerable Adults 2015 and 2018

 To reflect this commitment to ensuring the well-being of children and young people, TMG is a member of Suffolk County Council Safeguarding Partnership and ‘Making Music’.

 The welfare of all is paramount whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity; they have the right to protection from abuse;

 All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

 All members of TMG must be clear on how to respond appropriately.

 TMG will ensure that:

-All children will be treated equally and with respect and dignity;
+All participants will be treated equally and with respect and dignity;

-The welfare of each child will always be put first;
+The welfare of each person will always be put first;

 Enthusiastic and constructive feedback will be given rather than negative criticism;